wilmargutierrez/serenitybdd/README.md

 # Serenity BDD Workshop

+This is a simple Serenity BDD example project with two tests, prepared for an internal workshop in our Westernacher QA Team.

 ## Precondition

 In order to run this test on your machine please install the following software: